Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: ABP Case Study

 \section{ABP Case Study}

-Our first case study for synthesis of \textsc{For-all} attacks is for the Alternating Bit Protocol (ABP), as studied and modeled in~\cite{Alur2017}.
-ABP is a protocol which defines the communication mechanism between two peers depicted in \cref{fig:overview:nonet}.
-Each peer sends and receives packets from its counterpart through the forward and backward channels using first-in-first-out (FIFO) semantics.
+Our first case study for synthesis of \textsc{For-all} attacks is for the Alternating Bit Protocol (ABP), as studied and modelled in~\cite{Alur2017}.
+The models of ABP components we use in this section are described in \cref{exmp:models:abp}.